CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 * Scissor test optimization: when accumulating shading from each point light source, only render in a rectangle around the light.
-  * Show a debug view for this (showing scissor masks clearly), e.g. by modifying and using `red.frag.glsl` with additive blending.
+  * Show a debug view for this (showing scissor masks clearly), e.g. by modifying and using `red.frag.glsl` with additive blending and alpha = 0.1.
   * Code is provided to compute this rectangle for you, and there are comments at the relevant place in `deferredRender.js` with more guidance.
+    * **NOTE:** The provided scissor function is not very accurate - it is a quick hack which results in some errors (as can be seen in the live demo).

 * Optimized g-buffer format - reduce the number and size of g-buffers:
   * Ideas: